-- The building height limit for any accessory structure containing a New ADU or Modified ADU shall be: - O To the extent that such accessory structure also is intended to serve as a garage or storage space and the New ADU or Modified ADU is located in whole or in part on the second floor of such accessory structure, no greater than 25 feet in height and no more than two (2) stories - To the extent that such New ADU or Modified ADU is the sole intended use of such accessory structure or located in whole on the first floor of such accessory structure, no greater than 20 feet in height and no more than one and one-half stories - The lot coverage for any lot containing a New ADU or Modified ADU shall be increased to 45%.
-All other bulk standards applicable to lots in the residential zone(s) to apply with respect to any New

-- ADU or Modified ADU unless a variance is obtained in respect thereof - ii.
+- The building height limit for any accessory structure containing a New ADU or Modified ADU shall be: - To the extent that such accessory structure also is intended to serve as a garage or storage space and the New ADU or Modified ADU is located in whole or in part on the second floor of such accessory structure, no greater than [25] feet in height and no more than two (2) stories - To the extent that such New ADU or Modified ADU is the sole intended use of such accessory structure or located in whole on the first floor of such accessory structure, no greater than [20] feet in height and no more than one and one-half stories - The lot coverage for any lot containing a New ADU or Modified ADU shall be increased to [45]%.
+All other bulk standards applicable to lots in the residential zone(s) to apply with respect to any New ADU or Modified ADU unless a variance is obtained in respect thereof - ii.
 Parking.
-With respect to any property that contains a two-family dwelling unit as well as an ADU, the off-street parking requirement may be reduced with the permission of the Planning Board as contemplated below under "Parking" - Design Guidelines applicable to New ADUs or Modified ADUs (considerations to be taken into account as part of site plan review (and HPC review, if applicable)). - An ADU should complement/be compatible with the architectural style of the principal building on the property - The roof design, materials, and exterior finishes should harmonize with the principal building on the property, though they don't need to be identical - Window placement should prioritize privacy for neighboring properties by avoiding direct sightlines into other homes or yards. - Landscaping or screening (such as hedges, fences, or trees) should be used where possible around windows, patios, or balconies to provide privacy - ADUs should incorporate energy-efficient features, such as insulation, solar panels, high-efficiency windows, and low-flow plumbing fixtures, to promote sustainability and minimize environmental impact - Outdoor lighting should be directed downward to avoid light spillover onto neighboring properties - Energy-efficient lighting should be used to reduce energy consumption
+With respect to any property that contains a two-family dwelling unit as well as an ADU, the off-street parking requirement may

+- be reduced with the permission of the Planning Board as contemplated below under "Parking" - Design Guidelines applicable to New ADUs or Modified ADUs (considerations to be taken into account as part of site plan review (and HPC review, if applicable)). - Where practicable, an ADU should be located in reasonable proximity to the principal building on the lot so as to reinforce the subordinate and ancillary nature of the use and ensure the privacy of adjacent properties - An ADU should complement/be compatible with the architectural style of the principal building on the property - The roof design, materials, and exterior finishes should harmonize with the principal building on the property, though they don't need to be identical - Window placement should prioritize privacy for neighboring properties by avoiding direct sightlines into other homes or yards. - Landscaping or screening (such as hedges, fences, or trees) should be used where possible around windows, patios, or balconies to provide privacy - ADUs should incorporate energy-efficient features, such as insulation, solar panels, high-efficiency windows, and low-flow plumbing fixtures, to promote sustainability and minimize environmental impact - Outdoor lighting should be directed downward to avoid light spillover onto neighboring properties - Energy-efficient lighting should be used to reduce energy consumption